anithjoy/using-openaiAPI-and-React/README.md

 ## Getting Started

 1. Navigate to Project Directory
-2. Install dependencies by
+2. Install dependencies of Front end/openai react work and Backend by `npm install`
-   `npm install`
 3. Set up the configuration for the Assistants API.
 Obtain API keys and update the .env file in Backend
-4. `npm start`
+4. start project by using `npm run dev` in Front end/openai react work and Backend folder.

 ### Prerequisites